o7g8/apl-portable-ap/README.md

 The project addresses both of the issues with the single streamlined cross-platform build system and single cross-platform codebase.

 Ensure you have installed distribution of Dyalog APL for your operating system.
-The instructions below assumes v17.0 of the Dyalog APL.
+The instructions below use Dyalog APL v17.0.

 ## Linux build